navcoin/NavHub/content/news/2018-11-26-navpay-4-4-0-released.md

 Since the CFund activated on mainnet the NavPay wallet has been experiencing issues sending transactions.
 This has now been resolved with an update to the wallet and back end server.

-If you're using NavPay on Android you should se an update come through as it rolls out to your region.
-Or you can check in the play store to see if the update is available.
+If you're using NavPay on Android you should see an update come through as it rolls out to your region.
+Or you can check in the play store to check if the update is available.

 For desktop, you can get the latest version from the NavPay project page: